 - Criminal activity due to negligent security and preventive measures: Visitors to a business may become the victim of criminal activity, such as assault or theft.
 Businesses who are aware of this risk in their area MUST provide adequate security and take precautions to protect their patrons.

 - Falling objects: Injuries at construction sites due to falling objects are common.
 Companies who fail to provide safety gear like hard hats to employees or adequate signage and warnings of the possibility of falling objects can be held liable for injuries individuals suffer on their properties from being hit by objects.
 Customers in a store can also be hit by unstable display stands or products falling from high shelves.

 - Dog bites or other animal attacks: If owners, renters, or occupants are aware of their pet’s tendency to be violent or bite, they can be held responsible for any injuries that those animals cause.
 Victims of dog bites and other animal bites are prone to face injuries, blood loss complications, and infection of the wound.
 They may also be left with permanent scars.

-If you were injured on someone else’s property, contact the team at Stewart J. Guss, Injury Accident Lawyers right away so that we can get started on your premises liability suit!
+If you were injured on someone else’s property, contact the team at Trust Guss Injury Lawyers right away so that we can get started on your premises liability suit!